Spread Eagle Mountain and the West Peak

 The pinnacles

-Looking for a way to climb up
+Looking for a way up

 Sonny at the top of the chimney

-Sonny looks over the edge while Dinah hangs back at the end ridge.
+Sonny looks over the edge while Dinah hangs back at the end ridge

-After the crux, the summit is quickly and easily reached.
+After the crux, the summit is quickly and easily reached

 Almost there